• Skip to content

 Should I include my domain name in my business name?

-If your business is internet-based, use your domain name as your business name, such as Amazon.com.
+If your business is internet-based, go ahead and use your full domain name as your business name, such as Amazon.com.

 But if your company is service-based or brick and mortar, usually adding your domain extension (.com, .net, etc) will only confuse customers and dilute your branding.